-Mokala is a malaria-free park that lies off the N12 about 75 kilometres southwest of Kimberley – a perfect stopover between Cape Town and Johannesburg.
+Mokala is a malaria-free park that lies off the N12 about 75 kilometres southwest of Kimberley in South Africa – a perfect stopover on a road trip between Cape Town and Johannesburg.
 But don’t rush it, stay two or three nights and discover some of these 15 things to do at Mokala National Park.

 2. Listen to the surround-sound